sampeter-akan/credit-loan-calculator/README.md

 - **Repository Hygiene:** Regularly remove large or unnecessary files and branches to stay within storage limits.
 - **Reporting Vulnerabilities:** Contributors should report security issues privately to the project maintainer.

-For more details or to contribute securely, see the SECURITY.md file (if present) or contact the maintainer.
+For more details or to contribute securely, see the SECURITY.md file or contact the maintainer.

 ---